 - An amount of $1,000 for each of Lowe’s Canada’s corporate store to support associates by creating a food pantry, for an aggregate amount of $241,000.

 - A donation to Children’s Miracle Network and Opération Enfant Soleil of approximately $1,200 per corporate store to compensate for the cancellation of the annual in-store fundraising campaign due to the current COVID-19 context.
-The total amount of $290,000 is in addition to the $120,000 worth of building materials donated to build the Maison Enfant Soleil by Bonneville Homes, and to the sums that Lowe’s, RONA, and Reno-Depot will collect through their online fundraising campaign, which started earlier this month in Quebec and will launch on May 12 in other provinces.
+The total amount of $290,000 is in addition to the $120,000 worth of building materials donated to build the Maison Enfant Soleil by Bonneville Homes, and to the sums that Lowe’s, RONA, and Reno-Depot have collected through their online fundraising campaign.